 It offers 3 major environments within a single park: 1) fire-scarred forested uplands, 2) Peace-Athabasca Delta, and 3) plateau etched with meandering streams and bogs.
 In addition to these, the park also features extensive salt plains that can grow up to 2 meters high.

-In addition to it being named as a UNESCO site, Wood Buffalo National Park is also recognized by the Royal Astronomical Society of Canada was one of the dark-sky preserves in the world.
+In addition to its being named a world heritage site, Wood Buffalo National Park is also recognized by the Royal Astronomical Society of Canada as a dark-sky preserve.
 This is designed to preserve nighttime ecology within the park premises, in order to facilitate the survival of various nocturnal species such as bats, owls, and nighthawks.
-Since the park is also a popular destination for tourists who seek the northern lights, this is also a good way to preserve and improve the tourist potential of this park.
+Since the park is also a popular destination for tourists who seek the northern lights, this is also a good way to preserve and improve the tourism potential of this park.

 Wildlife in Wood Buffalo National Park